chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 The schema additionally describes how the dataset, genes, and cells are annotated to describe the biological and technical characteristics of the data.

 This document is organized by:

 * [General requirements](#general-requirements)
 * [`X` (Matrix layers)](#x-matrix-layers), which describe the data required for different assays
 * [`obs` (Cell metadata)](#obs-cell-metadata), which describe each cell in the dataset
-* [`var` (Gene metadata)](#var-gene-metadata), which describe each gene in the dataset
+* [`var`/`raw.var` (Gene metadata)](#var-gene-metadata), which describe each gene in the dataset
 * [`obsm` (Embeddings)](#obsm-embeddings), which describe each embedding in the dataset
 * [`uns` (Dataset metadata)](#uns-dataset-metadata), which describe the dataset as a whole

 ## General Requirements

 * **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
-The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `obsm`, and `uns` attributes are described below.
+The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `raw.var`, `obsm`, and `uns` attributes are described below.

 * **Organisms**.
 Data MUST be from an organism defined in the NCBI organismal classification.
 For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the pinned Human and Mouse gene annotations.